Saturday, April 5, 2025

 without due consideration for other persons resorting to Trust Property."

-All this, of course, is in the expectation that the NT control the airspace above their property, which they don't.
-Because flying over NT land is perfectly lawful (and thus means, under the byelaw, you'd be "authorised"), there is the simple counter-argument that flying has unavoidable and necessary consequences as a lawful activity and that this can't, I would argue, reasonably be held to cause "danger or annoyance" in and of itself.
-If the byelaw were effective in this way, the NT would have to be claiming no flights, of any sort, by any aircraft, could take place over their property, which would be ridiculous.
-They are trying to claim drones are in some way different, whereas in law, in this respect, they aren't.
+But all this, of course, is in the expectation that the NT control the airspace above their property, which they don't.
+Because flying over NT land is perfectly lawful (and thus means, under the byelaw, you'd be "authorised" inasmuch as the NT does not control airspace and thus flight within that space falls outside their control), there is the simple counter-argument that flying has unavoidable and necessary consequences as a lawful activity and that this can't, I would argue, reasonably be held to cause "danger or annoyance" in and of itself.
+If the byelaw were effective in this way, the NT would have to be claiming no flights, of any sort, by any aircraft, at any height could take place over their property, which would be ridiculous.
+They are trying, in a tinpot fashion, to claim drones are in some way different, whereas in law, in this respect, they aren't.

 The National Trust has a very big attitude problem, driven by an inflated view of itself as somehow enjoying a superior position in respect of airspace that, it has to be said, reflects its general worldview as some kind of defender of a glorious Britain - mostly created by slave owners and an issue the NT has, until recently, tried to resist addressing for a very long time.